rust-lang/rust-wiki-backup/Note-testsuite.md

 * compile-fail - Tests that are expected not to compile
 * bench - Benchmarks and miscellaneous snippets of code that are expected to compile and run successfully.
 Also used for pretty-print testing.
 * pretty - Pretty-print tests
+* auxiliary - libraries used in multi-crate testing.
+See the section on this topic below.

 And finally, build targets: